 Steps for using the FTP method are outlined in Option 2 below.
 (If you don’t have a File Manager tool available, and don’t understand the FTP instructions, we suggest you contact your current web host for assistance.)

-2. DOWNLOAD THE WP-CONTENT FOLDER TO YOUR COMPUTER
+2. DOWNLOAD WP-CONTENT

 After connecting to your current host’s file system, you should be able to see the wp-content folder in viewing panel on the right (where the pink arrow is pointing in the next screenshot).